caleb-cox/commando-hacker-witch/README.md

 Street Cred | Hacker | Knowledge of cool stuff, reputation.
 Awareness | Witch | A measure of a characters awareness of their surroundings.
 Charms | Witch | Proficiency with spells that manipulate reality in a positive way.
-Divination | Witch | Experience with foresight or ESP through tarot, palmistry, numerology, etc.
+Divination | Witch | Experience with foresight through tarot, palmistry, numerology, etc.
 Herbalism | Witch | Knowledge of plants, herbs and their medical uses.
 Hexes | Witch | Proficiency with spells that manipulate reality in a damaging way.
 Knowledge | Witch | General knowledge, to be specified on skill selection.